Procurement at Home Office

 The government recognises the important role of small and medium-sized enterprises (SMEs) in delivering UK economic growth and prosperity.
 The government set a new target to award 33% of spend with third-party suppliers to SMEs by the end of 2020.

-We encourage SMEs to bid for departmental business and we monitor the level of business SMEs receive from us directly (by winning contracts) or indirectly (by winning contracts with prime contractors or further down supply chains).
+In the Home Office, we encourage SMEs to bid for departmental business and we monitor the level of business SMEs receive from us directly (by winning contracts) or indirectly (by winning contracts with prime contractors or further down supply chains).

 To find out if you qualify as an SME, you can read the definition on the European Commission website.